Tutorial: Implement the Azure industrial IoT reference solution architecture

 .

-You can also use Grafana to create a dashboard on Azure for the solution described in this article.
-Grafana is used within manufacturing to create dashboards that display real-time data.
-Azure offers a service named Azure Managed Grafana.
-With Grafana, you can create cloud dashboards.
-In this configuration manual, you enable Grafana on Azure, and you create a dashboard with data that is queried from Azure Data Explorer and Azure Digital Twins service.
-You use the simulated production line data from this reference solution.
+You can also use Azure Managed Grafana to create a dashboard on Azure for the solution described in this article.
+Use Grafana within manufacturing to create dashboards that display real-time data.
+The following steps show you enable Grafana on Azure, and create a dashboard with the simulated production line data from Azure Data Explorer.

-Go to the Azure portal and search for the service 'Grafana' and select the Azure Managed Grafana service.
+In the Azure portal, search for Grafana, and then select the Azure Managed Grafana service.

 Add a new data source in Grafana